ashwini0921/Leveraging-eSim-for-Switched-Model-Simulation-of-Control-PWM-Circuits-in-DC-DC-Power-Converters/README.md

 powerful environment for circuit simulations and analysis. eSim being the link between the abstract circuit design and the practical implementation, the designers can shortcut the design process.
 This way, when surprises pop up, they can manage them.
-Modelling and simulation methods will be applied on popular control PWM Integrated Circuits UC 1525 and UC 1846.
+Modelling and simulation methods will be applied on popular control PWM Integrated Circuits UC 1525.
 Different elements, including the oscillator, error amplifier, and comparator are designed and simulated with subcircuits.

 # Software Used